 Take a peek at where your company is at the moment.
 What are the roadblocks, manual chores, and inefficiencies in your process?

-Consider how you may begin automating these processes to free up your time to focus on the areas where you can have the biggest effect.
+Consider how you may begin the digital transformation by automating these processes to free up your time to focus on the areas where you can have the biggest effect.